 5. AVOID SUPERFISCIALITY IF YOU WANT YOUR ENERGY BUSINESS TO SUCCEED.

-Do not communicate on a superficial level; your readers are adept at spotting it; do not explain why something is important, show that you did something that helped someone or something in the real world.
-No photos that don't mean anything.....
+Do not communicate on a superfiscial level; your readers are adept at spotting it.
+Do not explain why something is important, show you did something that helped someone or something in the real world.

 This is probably the most important point I have made in this article, as it indirectly communicates your level of integrity, it also shows that your energy business strives to create real value for its customers.